Search Knowledge Base by Keyword

 Section 199A deduction also known as the Qualified Business Income deduction arises from the Tax Cuts & Jobs Act of 2017.
 This is a significant tax break for small business owners but there are rules and limits of course.

-However, it appears that Section 199A Qualified Business Income deduction is a deduction from gross income on Line 9 on Page 2 of the new Form 1040.
+Section 199A Qualified Business Income deduction is a deduction from gross income on Line 13 on Page 1 of your individual tax return (Form 1040) for the 2020 tax year.

 Section 199A Defining Terms